Feedient/Zeus/README.md

 ## Libraries
 Libraries are located in `app/libraries/*.js` and provide functionality either by directly performing actions or by providing public methods, that controllers can access.
 [Read more](https://github.com/Feedient/Zeus/wiki/Libraries)

+## Services
+Services are simply data providers or managers.
+Instead of calling the API server directly from your controller or library, you should call the API via a service.
+Your controllers and libraries may use data from the API, but they should not take care of how to obtain it – that's for the service.
+[Read more](https://github.com/Feedient/Zeus/wiki/Services)

 ## Helpers
 Helpers are located in `app/helpers/*.js` and are merely simple functions that do basic things such as formatting data.
 In our example application, `app.helpers.timeAgo(timestamp)` is a helper that converts a date string into relative time (like "5h ago").
 [Read more](https://github.com/Feedient/Zeus/wiki/Helpers)